305088020/NgxAni/README.md

 ## Install and Usage
 Quick Start
-Install and manage Ngxui with npm.
+Install and manage NgxAni with npm.

 ```
-$ npm install ngxui --save
+$ npm install ngxani --save
 ```

-import and use the Ngxui library.
+import and use the NgxAni library.

 ```
 //1. import module
-import { NgxAniModule } from 'ngxui';
+import { NgxAniModule } from 'ngxani';

 //2. set ngModule
 @NgModule({